To be fat or keto-adapted means you have developed the metabolic flexibility to seamlessly and efficiently utilize fat as the primary energy source.

 Ketones have been the primary source of fuel for the human species (hunter/gatherer) for the last approximately 2 million years.

 Only about 7000 years ago did we start eating grains, and it’s only been since about the 1950s that we have adopted such a high refined sugar/carbohydrate processed foods diet.
+Getting fat-adapted is the secret sauce to lowering blood sugar, insulin and putting type 2 diabetes in remission.

 Fixing your digestive health will also help your body adapt to keto.